-In 2015 we represented a large company in a prosecution by Worksafe under the Occupational Safety and Health Act 1984 for failing to maintain a safe work environment.
+We recently represented a large company in a prosecution by Worksafe under the Occupational Safety and Health Act 1984 for failing to maintain a safe work environment.

 The prosecution was commenced after an employee was seriously injured on our client’s premises.

 The maximum penalty which could have been imposed against our client was $400,000.

 We were successful in arguing that a fine at the lower end of the scale was appropriate.
 A fine of $75,000 was imposed against our client.

 We submitted at the sentencing hearing that a penalty at the low end of the scale should be imposed against our client.

 We submitted that: